blsmxiu47/fearless-fitness-tracker/README.md

     * Implement progress bar for upload(?)
 * implement user authentication
 * clean up styles, etc. of the above pages
-* host DB and app.. somewhere.. tbd.. for no cost plz
+* host DB and app.. somewhere
 * clean up and organize code
-* publish and make repo public
+* publish
 ...
 * ...add a non-main branch and continue adding features and improving the (now-published) app as time permits
   * "Running" view with input table including fields for session a, b, other a, other b, distance, time, elevation gain, zones 1-5, TI (calculated), weekly sums, moving average fields, etc.